-If you require prescription medication while travelling it is best to bring it with you into Cameroon; make sure you have all the relevant documents from your doctor to get the medication through customs.
+If visitors require prescription medication, it is best to bring it with them into Cameroon.
+They should also make sure they have all the relevant documents from their doctor to get the medication through customs.

 If service charges are not included a tip of about 10 percent is customary.

-Petty theft is also common on public transport and travellers should try and avoid travelling alone in taxis, especially at night.
+Travellers should be wary of petty and violent crime, as they occur throughout the country.
+Theft is common on public transport and travellers should try and avoid travelling alone in taxis, especially at night.
 The safety and reliability of internal flights in Cameroon cannot be vouched for.
-Women should be wary and dress conservatively as Cameroon, while generally friendly, is strongly patriarchal and violence towards women is not unheard of.
+Women should dress conservatively as Cameroon, while generally friendly, is strongly patriarchal and violence towards women is not unheard of.